Epson Home Cinema 5050UB Projector Review

 Valerion VisionMaster Pro 2

 For some purists the Epson Home Cinema 5050UB is a bit better than the Valerion VisionMaster Pro 2, but the Valerion is the better choice for anyone else.
 That's because of the Valerion's versatility, as it has more modern features than the Epson, which doesn't have a smart OS, no casting support out-of-the-box, no wireless features, and no advanced gaming features.
-Still, what the Epson offers is extremely good image quality, as its contrast is much better than the Valerion's, and it's much more accurate out-of-the-box.
-Still, the Valerion has the edge for watching HDR content due to its much wider color gamut, alongside Dolby Vision and HDR10+; the Epson is limited to HDR10.
+Still, the Epson is much more accurate out-of-the-box.
+Still, the Valerion has the edge for watching HDR content due to its much wider color gamut, good dynamic contrast features, alongside Dolby Vision and HDR10+; the Epson is limited to HDR10.

 BenQ HT4550i